 Which are Better: Titanium Chopsticks or Bamboo Chopsticks?

-Durability: Titanium is long-lasting, durable, non-corrosive and lasts forever or until you lose them.
+Durability: Titanium is long-lasting, durable, non-corrosive, and lasts forever or until you lose them.
 These chopsticks don’t tend to warp and deteriorate like wood or bamboo ones.
 Although quality bamboo chopsticks can last 2-3 years, depending on the frequency of use, for health purposes, it is advisable to replace reusable bamboo chopsticks every 3 to 6 months.

 Visual appearance: Titanium chopsticks are more eye-catching if you use them in a restaurant.
 They often come in a decorative case, which looks elegant on the table.
-However, using bamboo or wooden chopsticks provides more authentic eating experience when you are visiting a restaurant with Asian foods or when preparing traditional Asian dishes for your family and friends.
+However, using bamboo or wooden chopsticks provides a more authentic eating experience when you are visiting a restaurant with Asian foods or when preparing traditional Asian dishes for your family and friends.

 The convenience of using: A rougher texture makes bamboo chopsticks more grippy and comfortable to hold, while metal and plastic chopsticks can feel slippery in your hands.
-The natural grain of wood or bamboo also makes easier to grab some foods.
+The natural grain of wood or bamboo also makes it easier to grab some foods.
 Metal can produce an unpleasant sound when touches a ceramic plate, while bamboo is pleasantly quiet when you eat your food.

 More natural taste: The food has a more natural taste when you are using bamboo chopsticks than metal ones.
 Using bamboo chopsticks you can entirely focus on the taste of your food.